What is a lienholder?

 Lienholders can require you to purchase certain car insurance coverages to help protect their investment if it's damaged or destroyed.

-A lienholder may require that you purchase comprehensive coverage and/or collision coverage on your car insurance policy, says the National Association of Insurance Commissioners.
+A lienholder may require that you purchase comprehensive coverage and/or collision coverage on your car insurance policy.
 Collision coverage helps pay to repair your car if it's damaged in a collision with another vehicle or object.
 Comprehensive coverage helps pay to repair your car if it's damaged by things like fire, theft, falling objects or natural disasters.

 Once you've paid off your loan, collision coverage and comprehensive coverage are typically optional on your car insurance policy.